italoosorio/SilkBuilder-Doc/how_to/form_file.md

 />
 ```

-In the application the form item will show in this way.
+In the application the form item or input will show in this way.

 ![Form Input File](../.gitbook/assets/form_file_empty.png)